Key Health Coverage Definitions

 Coordination of Benefits (Birthday Rule)

 If both spouses are working and carry dependent coverage, the responsibility for primary coverage falls to the parent having the earlier birthday in the calendar year, regardless of which parent is older.
-Coordination of Benefits does not apply to Prescription Drug coverage.
+Coordination of Benefits does not apply to prescription drug coverage.

 Co-payment/Co-pays